arkime/arkime/README.md

 ## Maintainers

-The best way to reach us is on Slack
+The best way to reach us is on Slack.
+Please visit https://slackinvite.molo.ch to receive an initiation to join the Moloch FPC Slack workspace.

 ## License

-This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
+This project is licensed under the terms of the Apache 2.0 open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.